hasansujon786/neo-glance.nvim/README.md

 ##### A pretty window for previewing, navigating and editing your LSP locations in one place, inspired by vscode's peek preview.

-A pretty window for previewing, navigating and editing your LSP locations in one place, inspired by vscode's peek preview.

 </div>